 Articles may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 View scripture reference copyright FAQ"

-If you are honest, there are times when your marriage knot is getting a little loose and you are struggling in your relationship.
+If you’re honest, sometimes your marriage knot is not as tight and your relationship with your husband is strained.
 At least that is what I have heard from most married people I know.

 Do you find this to be true?